The Robotic Institute at Kettering Health Network

 When your doctor recommends surgery, it's important to know all of your surgical options to make the best decision.
 Over the last two decades, robotic surgery has emerged as a minimally invasive option, with advanced precision.

 Cutting Edge Medicine, Should Mean Less Cutting

 Robotic-assisted surgery is a type of minimally invasive surgery that uses the latest in surgical technologies for performing routine and complex surgery.
-Over 30

 Benefits of minimally invasive surgery:

 - In Many Cases, Better Clinical

 - Significantly Less Pain

 - Shorter Recovery Time